Ferloayza/FromMixtoModel-A-Machine-Learning-Revolution-in-Concrete-Design/README.md

 ## About the project

 The project is originally written in Spanish, and the focus is primarily on concrete mix design.
-However, I am going to explain the process of data science but if you want to check the original project, you can click this [link](https://repositorio.ucsm.edu.pe/handle/20.500.12920/12366 "link") and check it.
+Here I will review a small summary, but the data science detailed process is explained in this [Jupyter Notebook in Kaggle](https://www.kaggle.com/code/fernandoloayzacceres/designing-concrete-using-ann "link")  and if you want to check the original project, you can click this [link](https://repositorio.ucsm.edu.pe/handle/20.500.12920/12366 "link") and check it.

 This research project introduces an innovative approach to concrete mix design, leveraging neural networks to revolutionize traditional methodologies.
 Rather than adhering to a singular design method, we amalgamate various existing techniques, harnessing their collective wisdom to forge a novel alternative